 - Store mixture in a jar in a cool dark place—take 1-2 tablespoons daily as needed.
 (Shake well before using.)

 More than 15 million people over the age of 45 suffer from osteoarthritis, which causes pain and stiffness in the joints.
 One natural remedy for arthritis pain is capsaicin—the “hot” chemical in chili peppers.
-Find it over the counter at drugstores and apply topically to skin.
+Apply it topically to the skin.

 Among the key anti-inflammatory sources found in food, fatty acids found in fish are one of the greatest.
 Salmon, tuna, sardines, and mackerel are the best sources of Omega-3 fatty acids and can help reduce the inflammation linked to rheumatoid arthritis.